 The ANNUAL PERCENTAGE RATE is based on the value of an index.
 The index is the highest rate of interest identified as the 'Prime Rate' in the 'Money Rates' section of the Wall Street Journal.
-To determine the ANNUAL PERCENTAGE RATE that will apply to your account, we add a margin to the value of the index.
-Your margin and initial 5-year fixed rate will be based on your creditworthiness, Loan-to-Value Ratio, and residency type.
+To determine the ANNUAL PERCENTAGE RATE that will apply to your account, we add a margin based on your creditworthiness to the value of the index.